kylpo/react-playbook/patterns/Row-Col.md

 </View>
 ```

 Hmmm, all of a sudden, when reading my JSX, I don't **know** that they'll render top-down.
 Either of these newly introduced styles may modify the `flexDirection`.
 So, I need to jump to the code that defines these styles to figure out how I should read the JSX.
-This jumping back and forth inhibits the skimability and efficient of your code.
-It'd be like reading a book where you frequently need to look up words in a dictionary.
+This jumping back and forth inhibits the skimability and efficiency of your code.
+It is like reading a technical book, where you frequently need to look up words in a dictionary.

 ## The Solution
 Let's add `Row` into the mix. `Row`, for now, just **forces** its `flexDirection` to `'row'`.
 How do you expect this to render?